Universal Functionals in Density Functional Theory: Kinetic energy and Lieb-Thirring inequalities

 For upper bounds one should ideally consider the larger functional $T_{\rm S}[\rho]$.
 In dimension $d=1$, March and Young~\cite[Eq.
 (9)]{MarYou-58} gave the proof of an estimate similar to~\eqref{eq:Lieb-Thirring_Nam} without the parameter $\eps$ in front of the gradient correction

 where $\pi^2/6=c_{\rm TF}(1)$.
-In the same paper they also state a result in 3D (for a constant $c>c_{\rm TF}(3)$) but the proof has a mistake.
-This was mentioned as a conjecture in~\cite[Sec.
+In the same paper they also state a result in 3D (for a constant $c>c_{\rm TF}(3)$) but the proof has a mistake~\cite[Sec.
 5.B]{Lieb-83b}.
 The bound~\eqref{eq:March-Young} is proved by using as trial state the orbitals

-(we neglect spin for simplicity), where $n\in\Z$ and the phases are seen to make the $\phi_n$ orthonormal.
+(we take $q=1$ for simplicity), where $n\in\Z$ and the phases are seen to make the $\phi_n$ orthonormal.
 Computing the kinetic energy of this trial state, one obtains

-Taking all the integers $n$ less than or equal to $N/2$ in absolute value and using the precise behavior of the series gives the result.
+Taking all the integers $n$ less than or equal to $N/2$ in absolute value and using the precise behavior of the series gives the result for $q=1$.

 The method can be generalized to higher dimensions using a similar method, but the estimate has a bad behavior in $N$.
 The orbitals